Bullfrog

 Overview:

 Status: Less common in the north and absent from northern Lake Superior basin.
-Can be locally common, though has experienced recent declines or even become locally extirpated from areas where previously abundant.
+Can be locally common, though recent declines have occurred in areas where they were previously abundant.

 Habitat:

-Will inhabit almost any still, permanent body of water, especially in areas with ample submerged and emergent aquatic vegetation.
+Will inhabit almost any still, permanent body of water, especially areas with abundant submerged and emergent aquatic vegetation.
 Temporary ponds may be used by dispersing juveniles.

 Adult Coloration:

-Can be green, yellow green, olive, or brown, sometimes with brown spotting or blotches on back and dark bars on upper legs.
-Belly white or cream, often with gray mottling.
+Can be green, yellow-green, olive or brown with brown spotting or blotches on the back and dark bands on the upper legs.
+The belly is white or cream colored often with grey mottling.

 Adult Characteristics:

-No dorsolateral folds (raised ridges running down either side of the back), but a ridge of skin is present from the eye to the shoulder.
-Toes of hind feet webbed with a free fourth (longest) toe.
-Skin of young Bullfrogs is smooth, and becomes more bumpy with age.
-Tympanum (circular “ear” structure) is much larger than the eye in males, and about the same size as the eye in females.
-Males also have a yellow throat, while females have a white throat.
+No dorsolateral folds (raised ridges running extending down each side of the back) but a ridge of skin is present from the eye to the shoulder.
+The skin of young Bullfrogs is smooth but becomes bumpier with age.
+The toes of the hind feet are fully webbed except for the tip of the longest toe, the fourth toe.
+The tympanum (circular “ear” structure on the side of the head) is much larger than the eye in males and about the same size as the eye in females.
+Males have a yellow throat while females have a white throat.
 Males are usually more uniform in coloration and smaller than females.
-Voice: Low-pitched, resonating “brr-rum.”
-Territorial aggression call is a one- or two-noted squawk or hiccup. e.g., http://www.youtube.com/watch?v=M02_dnl9zCA
+Their call is a low pitched, resonating “brr-rrrrum” while

 Larvae Characteristics:

-Tadpoles have a green, olive, or brownish back, sometimes with dark spots that extend to the upper tail fin.
-Belly is white or yellowish.
-May reach over 6” during extended larval period that can last upwards of 2 years..
+Tadpoles are green, olive, or brownish-black with dark spots that can extend to the upper tail fin.
+The belly is white or yellowish.
+Can reach over 6” in length during extended larval period that can last upwards of two years.

 Species Confused With:

-Green frog tadpoles are similar, but often have dark spots on both the upper and lower tail fins.
-Adult Green Frogs also may resemble Bullfrogs, but they have distinct dorsolateral folds extending at least part way down the back, and they have a smaller maximum adult size.
-The Mink Frog is also smaller, but it may be mistaken for Bullfrogs due to lack of dorsolateral folds.
+Green Frog tadpoles are similar but often have dark spots on both the upper and lower tail fins.
+Adult Green Frogs also may resemble Bullfrogs, but they have distinct dorsolateral folds extending at least part way down the back and they have a smaller adult size.
+The Mink Frog is also smaller, but it may be mistaken for Bullfrogs due to the lack of dorsolateral folds.
 The Mink Frog may be distinguished by the presence of rounded spots or lengthwise blotches on the top of the legs or by the musky odor it releases when handled.

 References: